weakish/docs-en/views/sms-guide.md

 ## Preventing Abuse with CAPTCHA

-While SMS allows developers to offer better experience to their customers, it could also get abused by people with bad intentions which not only causes financial loss but also brings negative impact to the reputation of their apps.
+While SMS allows developers to offer a better experience to their customers, it could also get abused by people with bad intentions, which not only causes financial loss but also brings a negative impact to the reputation of their apps.
 Hackers may gather a list of websites that allow users to trigger text messages without going through CAPTCHA and use programs to automatically send text messages using these sites.
 Here are some possible consequences:

-- To website owners, their sites will constantly receive requests to send out text messages and they will have to pay more for that;
+- To website owners, their sites will continuously receive requests to send out text messages and they will have to pay more for that;
 - To users of phone numbers, they will receive tons of irrelevant text messages containing verification codes.

 To prevent such abuse, CAPTCHA can be used to filter out requests that are not made by humans.
 You might have seen something like this in many other websites which asks you to enter the text appearing in an image: